Phase-modulated superconductivity via altermagnetism

 is satisfied.
 The Wigner representation $F(\bm{R}, \bm{k}; \omega_n)_{\zeta, \zeta'}$ is obtained by Fourier transformation of the anomalous Green's function $F(\bm{x}, \bm{x}'; \tau)_{\zeta, \zeta'} = - \braket{T_\tau c_{\bm{x}, \zeta}(\tau) c_{\bm{x}', \zeta'}}$ with respect to the relative coordinate $\bm{r}$ and the imaginary time $\tau$:

 Next, we derive the GL equation and free energy.
 In the following, we assume that the magnitude of the order parameter $\eta(\bm{R})$ is sufficiently small and slowly varies with respect to $\bm{R}$.
-We expand the MF equation \eqref{eq:mean-field} with respect to $\eta$ and its spatial derivative with the use of the Gor'kov equations,
+We expand the MF Eq.~\eqref{eq:mean-field} in terms of $\eta$ and its spatial derivative with the use of the Gor'kov equations,

 where $G(\bm{x}, \bm{x}'; \omega_n)_{\zeta, \zeta'}$ is the Fourier component of the normal Green's function $G(\bm{x}, \bm{x}'; \tau)_{\zeta, \zeta'} = - \braket{T_\tau c_{\bm{x}, \zeta}(\tau) c_{\bm{x}', \zeta'}^\dagger}$, and $\hat{G}_0$ is the normal Green's function of free electrons.
 After some calculations, we obtain the GL equation,